1955 Le Mans disaster: Immediate cause

-On lap 35, Hawthorn and Fangio were racing as hard as ever.
-In his biography, Hawthorn said he was "momentarily mesmerized by the legend of the Mercedes superiority ...
-Then I came to my senses and thought 'Damn it, why should a German car beat a British car.
+On lap 35, Hawthorn and Fangio were still racing for the lead.
 The lap before, Hawthorn's pit crew had signalled for him to come in the next lap.
-He had just lapped Levegh (running sixth) after Arnage (one of the corners of the race track) and was determined to keep Fangio at bay for as long as he could.
-Coming out of the Maison Blanche portion of the course, he rapidly caught Lance Macklin in his Austin Healey 100S, who had seen him and moved over to the right to let him pass.
-Putting another lap on Macklin coming up to the main straight, Hawthorn then raised his hand to indicate he was pitting and pulled across to the right (from Hawthorn's testimony).
-What caught Macklin out though was that Hawthorn, using the Jaguar's advanced disc brakes, braked hard enough to slow his Jaguar from such a speed in time.
+He had just lapped Levegh, who was running sixth, after the corner Arnage, and was determined to keep Fangio at bay for as long as he could.
+Coming out of the Maison Blanche portion of the course, he rapidly caught up to Lance Macklin in his Austin Healey 100S, who had seen him and moved over to the right to let him pass.
+Putting another lap on Macklin coming up to the main straight, Hawthorn then raised his hand to indicate he was pitting and pulled across to the right, and using the Jaguar's advanced disc brakes, braked hard enough to rapidly slow his Jaguar from his racing speed, catching Macklin out.